 Artistic Director – Liv Satchell

 Liv Satchell is a theatre-maker, writer, and dramaturg trained at the VCA (Directing) and the University of Sydney.
 Her practice focuses on community development for emerging artists, new writing development, and producing original work through her company the voice in my hands (VIMH).
-Her plays include I sat and waited but you were gone too long and my sister feather (La Mama Courthouse 2018).
-I sat and waited but you were gone too long was showcased at Playwriting Australia’s National Play Festival in 2016 and was shortlisted for the Philip Parsons Fellowship for Emerging Playwrights. my sister feather was shortlisted for the Rodney Seaborn Playwrights Award and the Max Afford Playwrights Award.
+Her plays include I sat and waited but you were gone too long (La Mama Explorations) and my sister feather (La Mama Courthouse 2018).
+I sat and waited but you were gone too long was showcased at Playwriting Australia’s National Play Festival in 2016 and was shortlisted for the Philip Parsons Fellowship for Emerging Playwrights. my sister feather was shortlisted for the Rodney Seaborn Playwrights Award, the Max Afford Playwrights Award, and recently nominated for two Green Room awards.
 She is the co-founder of Melbourne monthly performance program Small and Loud, which is in residency at The Channel, Arts Centre Melbourne.
-In 2019, she will be developing the final work in her Sugar-Child Trilogy, let bleeding girls lie.

 COMPANY PRODUCER – Julian Dibley-Hall

 Julian is an actor, theatre-maker, dramaturg and producer trained at the VCA (Theatre Practice) and ATYP.
 He has a strong passion for developing and performing new writing for theatre.